 This year we are continuing our commitment to attract more wildlife to our woodland area by creating our very own wildlife sanctuary.
 So far we have created a bug hotel and replaced the existing pond with a new one.
 The squad have exciting plans to continue developing the sanctuary which will involve planting wildflowers for a butterfly garden, hanging bird feeders and creating shelter for animals which are under treat such as hedgehogs.

-This week we have been using recycled materials to make bird feeders.
-We will be hanging the bird feeders on the trees at the end of the month so that they are ready for when the Autumn weather arrive.
+We have been using recycled materials to make bird feeders.
+We will be hanging the bird feeders on the trees at the end of the month so that they are ready for when the Autumn.